-Whether you're a single, family-owned program or manage multiple locations, running a child care business is rewarding work-but certain barriers can put unnecessary strain on both owners and directors.
-It's an incredibly lucrative industry, with many parents now paying more for child care than they would for a 4-year college education.
-Overcoming these challenges is key to tapping into growing demand and transforming your child care center into a thriving, impactful business.
+Whether you're a single, family-owned program or manage multiple centers, running a child care business is rewarding work-but certain barriers can put unnecessary strain on both owners and directors.
+It's an industry full of opportunity, with many parents now paying more for child care than they would for a 4-year college education.
+Overcoming challenges like staffing and lower margins is key to tapping into growing demand and transforming your child care center into a thriving, impactful business.

-Achieving success requires a thoughtful and strategic approach to operating.
+Achieving success requires a thoughtful and strategic approach to operating your center.
 Equally important is understanding the industry's systemic challenges and adapting to the evolving needs of guardians and providers like yourself.
 By doing so, you can identify the right tools to help your business thrive.

-This guide explores strategies, tips, and best practices for running-and growing-your child care program.
+This guide explores strategies, tips, and best practices for running - and growing - your child care program.
 If you're asking yourself questions like what technology is right for my center?
 How can I stop my teachers from leaving?
-Why am I struggling to boost enrollment numbers?
-Then this guide is for you.
+Why am I struggling to boost enrollment numbers?- this guide is for you.

-01. The state of child care in the U.S.
+01. The state of childcare in the U.S.

 02. Before you open: Licensing and getting started

-03. Market your child care center-like a pro
+03. Market your child care center like a pro

-04. Create a reliable enrollment process
+04. Creating a reliable enrollment process

-05. Take the guesswork out of finances
+05. Taking the guesswork out of finances

-06. Choose the right curriculum
+06. Choosing the right curriculum

-07. Staffing, recruitment, and retention: Are your teachers happy?
+07. Staffing, recruitment, and retention - are your teachers happy?

 08. Which tools are right for your business?

-1. The state of child care in the U.S.
+1. The state of childcare in the U.S.